HindIII

-Enzyme Structure
+Structure

 The structure of HindIII is complex, and consists of a homodimer.
 Like other type II restriction endonucleases, it is believed to contain a common structural core comprising four β-sheets and a single α-helix.
 Each subunit contains 300 amino acids and the predicted molecular mass is 34,950 Da.
 Despite the importance of this enzyme in molecular biology and DNA technology, little information is available concerning the mechanism of DNA recognition and phosphodiester bond cleavage.
 However, it is believed that HindIII utilizes a common mechanism of recognition and catalysis of DNA found in other type II enzymes such as EcoRI, BamHI, and BglII.
 These enzymes contain the amino acid sequence motif PD-(D/E)XK to coordinate Mg2+, a cation required to cleave DNA in most type II restriction endonucleases.
 The cofactor Mg2+ is believed to bind water molecules and carry them to the catalytic sites of the enzymes, among other cations.
 Unlike most documented type II restriction endonucleases, HindIII is unique in that it has little to no catalytic activity when Mg2+ is substituted for other cofactors, such as Mn2+.